vecchioBlister/vim-markdown-utils/README.md

 LineSwappie(direction)
 ----------------------

-Quickly move the current line above or below or indent (promote) and de-indent (demote).
+Quickly move the current line above or below or indent (demote) and de-indent (promote).
 > Can be used in any language, as it binds to `dd` and `p` for vertical swap, and the `<<` and `>>` actions for indentation.

 Keybinds: